LaurentEsingle/LaurentEsingle.github.io/_posts/2021-05-10-enhanced-notebook.markdown

 veeQuery can significantly increase your productivity by speeding up most task involved with the above mentioned activities.

-Although less flexible and versatile than a traditional notebook, it allows you to perform those activities within a frame that will suit most needs.
+Although less flexible and versatile than a traditional notebook, it allows you to perform those activities within a frame that suit most needs.

 Now let's look in details how veeQuery might help you.